tdg5/stats-learning-notes/chapter-03-linear-regression.md

 irreducible error.

-The standard error can also be used to perform [hypothesis tests][glossary-hypothesis-test] on the estimated coefficients.
+The standard error can also be used to perform [hypothesis testing][glossary-hypothesis-testing] on the estimated coefficients.

 The most common hypothesis test involves testing the [null hypothesis][glossary-null-hypothesis] that states